CorentinBallaz/StudentLifeApp/README.md

 # StudentLifeApp
 Student dashboard for polytech' students.
-Developed for PROJ831 course.
+Developing for PROJ831 course.